COVID-19: Residence and Off-Campus Housing

 Residence space is being adjusted based on recommendations from Public Health and provincial guidelines to accommodate one student per bathroom.
 A typical six-person suite has two bathrooms so we will be able to place two students in a typical suite.
 The campus and residence buildings will have numerous safety enhancements to maintain physical distancing and create a safe campus for students, staff and visitors.

-- How many students will be living in residence once it re-opens?
+- How many students will be living in residence this Fall?

 - Are Food Services going to be available?
 What about purchasing a meal plan?